AHLS Instructor

 Upon course completion, a new AHLS Instructor is required to have their first-time teaching experience monitored by an experienced AHLS Instructor and/or AHLS Regional Director to become a qualified AHLS Instructor.
 Qualified AHLS Instructors can then offer AHLS Courses in their area.

-Medical professionals such as paramedics (EMT-P and AEMT), nurses, physicians, physician assistants, and pharmacists may become AHLS Instructors.
-The professions EMT-B and Respiratory Therapist are not eligible to become AHLS Instructors.
+Medical professionals such as paramedics (EMT-P and AEMT), nurses, physicians, physician assistants/associates, and pharmacists may become AHLS Instructors.
+Visit the FAQ page for more information on other profession types.
 Any requests for an exception must be approved by the AHLS Administrative Policy Committee before attending an AHLS Instructor Course.

 Please Note: The AHLS Provider Course requires a team of instructors that includes a board-certified toxicologist and a physician (if the toxicologist is not a physician) who are current AHLS Instructors.